Hameed Ali (basketball)

 Hameed Tariq Ali (born August 26, 1993) is an American professional basketball player.
-He played college basketball for Texas A&M–Corpus before turning professional in 2016.
+He played college basketball for Texas A&M–Corpus Christi before turning professional in 2016.

 Professional career

 On August 8, 2016, Ali signed with Bristol Flyers of the British Basketball League.

 In March 2022, Ali played for the Senegalese DUC in the Basketball Africa League.
 On March 15, he set a new league record for most assists in a game when he had 15 assists versus AS Salé.

 In July 2022, Ali joined the Venezuelan Brilliantes del Zulia of the Superliga Profesional de Baloncesto (SPB).

+In October 2023, Ali joined Burundian side Dynamo for the first round of the 2024 BAL qualification tournaments.